 As you may already know, treatment with clear aligners includes more than one set of aligners.
 Invisalign aligners are actually a series of aligners that you change every couple of weeks to continue your treatment as your teeth move position.
-You will also check in with a dentist both in person and via the Invisalign app to monitor your progress.
+You will also check in with a dentist or orthodontist both in person and via the Invisalign app to monitor your progress.

 The following video is an Invisalign Comprehensive review from a patient whose treatment lasted 15 months.

 The Invisalign system combines clear aligners with other elements like attachments, buttons and elastic bands to create the required tooth movement.